-The shape types used in making a logo speaks a lot about the meaning of such logo and goes a long way in leaving the audience with a connection that tunes in their psychology and emotions in a way that connects them to the brand.
 Research has suggested that the brain interprets each shape differently, and each holds the ability to amplify an intended message to the viewer.
-So, while you think the logo shapes you have applied in your logo design are merely for beautification, they actually determine how prospective brand lovers see and interpret your logo design.
+So, while you might think that the popular logo shapes you’ve applied in your logo design are just for decoration, they actually determine how potential brand lovers see and interpret your logo design.

 In this article, we will be analyzing the familiar shapes used in logo design and their respective meanings, alongside how their combinations influence the targeted audience and will try to figure out why logo shapes matter.

-Circle and oval shapes are known to have no edges or points, and are usually round and soft, all of which makes them a unique logo shape among other natural shapes.
+Round and oval shapes are known to have no edges or dots, and are usually round and soft, all of which makes them a unique logo shape among other natural shapes.
 Circles and ovals are associated with security, felinity, protection, and continuity.
-When more than one circle are combined, this may portray a community, support, love, continuity, or infinity – check out the Olympics logo.
+When more than one circle is combined, this may portray a community, support, love, continuity, or infinity – check out the Olympics logo.

 Thus, a logo design which involves the use of a circle is not only welcoming, but also positive, and passes a message of unity.
 Such logos are also good for drawing attention since they are not things we see every day.

 Combining rectangular and square shapes usually offer a blend of stability and boldness, which the human mind translates psychologically as balanced and reliable.
-Also, this combination is mostly overlooked by the human eye compared to other shapes because they constitute the thing we see every day.
+Additionally, this combination is most often overlooked by the human eye compared to other geometric shapes as they make up what we see every day.

-Top applications of the rectangular and square combinations can be found in American Express logo design and the Microsoft logo design.
+Top applications of the rectangular and square combinations can be found in the American Express logo design and the Microsoft logo design.
 Another classic example of a square logo is the Ritter Sports logo.
-In each instance, squares were used to show how valuable these brands hold orderliness and confidence.

-Triangular logo shapes, like the squares, are made up of sharp angles and straight lines.
-How the mind interprets them depends on their orientation in an image.
+The triangular logo shape, like squares, consists of sharp angles and straight lines.
+How the mind interprets them depends on their orientation in the image.
 However, the triangular logo shapes generally portray such emotions and ideas bordering on stability and power.
 It may also represent energy, order, strength, and even more.

 A triangle sitting on its base in a logo means stability and strength.
 When the triangular logo shape is facing downward, it means dynamism and uncertainty.
-These shapes and orientations are mostly used in the fields of science and religion, because of their strong links with power as well as masculine appearance.
+These geometric logo shapes and orientations are primarily used in the fields of science and religion due to their strong association with power as well as masculine appearance.

-Take a look at the Adidas Logo, and that of similarly adventurous brands, you will find out that triangles have been used to deliver unique meanings.
+Take a look at the Adidas Logo, and that of similarly adventurous brands, you will find out that triangles have been used to deliver unique meanings by its specific shapes.
 In the case of Adidas, the slanted lines from an abstract triangle translate to speed and motion, which interprets what the brand stands for.
 Triangles often used to emphasize abstract shapes of logo.
 These kind of logo shape can create a sense of intrigue and mystery.

 Horizontal and Vertical lines

-Overall, when used rightly in logo designs, these orientations can pass different messages to the intended audience.
+Overall, when used rightly in logo designs often with curved shapes, these orientations can pass different messages to the intended audience.

 Organic logo shapes are known for their uniqueness and ability to capture attention when used correctly in logo designs.
-Just like the original real-world geometry, organic-shaped logos are usually in free-forms and not in any way defined.
+Just like the original real-world geometry, organic-shaped logos are usually in free forms and not in any way defined.
 When they are drawn on various figures, the combination gives a more distinct result.
-And due to these, they are used extensively by logo makers in the wellness industry.
+And due to these, such logo shapes used extensively by logo makers in the wellness industry.

 The definitions of organic shapes are usually very flexible — in some cases, they may communicate familiarity and comfort, and in others, they may mean intimacy.
 An instance is the Gatorade logo, where the lightning shape portrays the energetic nature of the company.

-Consider the Coca-Cola and Disney logos – both are brands that reflects joyfulness – and they both achieve this via curved logo shapes.
+Consider the Coca-Cola and Disney logos – both are brands that reflect joyfulness – and they both achieve this via curved logo shapes.

 Spirals are relatively uncommon, but when included in logo design, the logo maker is probably aiming at adding a distinct twist to the design.
 The appearance of spirals brings feelings of calm, even flow, and fascination.
 The combination may also represent a steady growth strategy, alongside a flow of love, time, and energy.

-However, a more basic use of spiral logo shapes is in portraying the creativity of the brand.
+However, the more basic use of a logo’s spiral shape is to depict a brand’s creativity.
 Such brands would appear to the audience as innovative and distinct.
 Thus, the use of spiral logo shapes is widespread among companies looking to present their evolution, growth, and dynamism virtues to their audience.

-The definitions of logo shapes are quite crucial to a logo making process.
+Logo shape definitions are quite important to the logo creation process.
 They have a way of creating a distinct feeling and perception about the final design, which usually originates from the brain.

-So, in addition to logo fonts and the colors, logo shapes can as well contribute to the interpretation and how a logo design is defined.
-Before proceeding on a logo design, determine the target audience and the proposed message.
+So, in addition to logo fonts and colors, logo shapes can as well contribute to the interpretation and how logo design is defined with.
+Before proceeding with a logo design, determine the target audience and the proposed message.
 Remember, that shape psychology establish connection between your brand and consumers.
 With this information, you can then detect which shapes can pass this message across, and the best combinations to use that will not take away the virtues of the brand.

-With all these in place, you are on the verge of making better logo design decisions that will ultimately transform your branding.
+With all these in place, you are on the verge of making better logo design decisions with different shapes that will ultimately transform your branding.